Health Insurance Options

 The additional FPUC unemployment compensation is not included as income for Medicaid or CHIP.
 The additional compensation is included as income for the purposes of determining your eligibility for financial assistance to enroll in coverage through the Marketplace.

 If you lose your job and health insurance, you and your family may qualify for Medicaid or CHIP.
 You can enroll in these programs at any time – you don't need to wait for an open enrollment period.
 You are eligible for these programs based on your expected monthly income.
-For example, a typical family of four must have income of less than $2,904 per month to qualify for Medicaid.
-A single adult, age 64 or under, must have income of less than $1,414 per month to qualify for Medicaid.
+For example, a typical family of four must have an income of less than $2,904 per month to qualify for Medicaid.
+A single adult, age 64 or under, must have an income of less than $1,414 per month to qualify for Medicaid.
 These programs provide coverage and care at little or no cost to you.
 Once you are enrolled in Medicaid, you are allowed to keep it at least through the end of the COVID emergency.

 How do I apply for Medical Assistance?

 The best way to apply for Medical Assistance is the Commonwealth's COMPASS tool, available at www.compass.state.pa.us.
-You may also be directed to Pennsylvania's Medical Assistance program through Healthcare.gov.

 Your regular unemployment benefits are included in income for Medical Assistance, but the additional FPUC benefits are not.
 The Pennsylvania Department of Labor & Industry sends unemployment benefits and FPUC benefits in separate payments in alternating weeks.
 When you apply for Medical Assistance, include the amount of the regular benefit but not the FPUC benefit.